 |9:30 – 10:30||Ethics for Rural Behavioral Health Providers (1 hour)|

 |10:40 – 11:40||Panel Discussion: Ethical and Scope of Practice Issues (1 hour)|

 |1:40 – 2:40||Integrating Behavioral Health into Primary Care in Rural Nebraska (1 hour)|

 The majority of the state of Nebraska is considered a shortage area for behavioral health providers of all types.
 Particularly hit by this are our rural areas.
-Research indicates that this problem is furthered by difficulties with recruitment and retention of providers to our most isolated areas.
+Research indicates that this problem is furthered by difficulties with recruitment and retention of providers in our most isolated areas.
 The Rural Provider Support Network is intended to develop support systems for providers in rural practice, in order to increase our ability to retain providers in these most needed areas.